 2. Become an online tutor

-Are you a student or recent graduate wanting to make money online?
+Are you a student or recent graduate wanting to earn money online?
 Then you might want to share your skills and try your hand at online tutoring.
 You can help others learn subjects like English and maths all from the comfort of your own home, and you’ll gain some great experience for building your CV!

 Try out sites such as MyTutor or look for ads on job boards to find opportunities.